Compiled by Nevada Wier / Most Gear linked to B&H website.

 - Accessory bag: black duct table, small towel, lens cleaning fluid, super glue, screw drivers, Leatherman tool, Q-tips, cleaning cloths, filter grip, extra lens caps, pens, Sharpies, extra model releases,

-- Visible Dust Sensor Cleaning: Artic Butterfly, UltraMXD-Vswabs, VDust Plus Sensor cleaning solution, Zeelong Blower, sensor loupe www.visibledust.com
+- Visible Dust Sensor Cleaning: For everyday dust cleaning: Artic Butterfly, Zeelon Blower, mini Quasar sensor loupe 7x, UltraMXD-Vswabs.
+If there is a smear: VDust Plus Sensor cleaning solution. www.visibledust.com

 - Separate tripod bag (kept inside tripod case): extra quick release tripod plates for my tripod, flash release cords, etc.

-- Separate battery bag: Rechargeable NiMh AA, lithium AA batteries, AA and AAA alkaline batteries, Monster-Power Outlets To Go Power Strip (sadly, these are out of stock)
+- Separate battery bag: Rechargeable NiMh AA, lithium AA batteries, AA and AAA alkaline batteries, non-fused power strip or fused power strip (110 or 220 depending on destination)

 - Separate cord bag: Extra laptop power, essential adapters and cords, and duplicates of important cords.